 Most Aldi items are their brands which is one of the reasons why prices can stay low.
 They also tend to keep those prices low when they have name brands.

 Although I do find when they have name brand products, they aren’t much different than regular prices from anyplace else.

 Because of this, they do not accept coupons.
 If you see one of those coupons floating around social media for $10 off, I can almost guarantee it is fake.
 Your best bet is to bring it with you and ask.

 Tips For Shopping At Aldi

-- The tip to saving at Aldi is to get to know the store.
+- Get to know the store.
 Most of the stores are small.
 There are just a handful of people working there, and you are doing the majority of the work yourself.

 - Before you leave the car, make sure you have your bags and a quarter.

 - The quarter is to rent the cart.
 You get it back at the end of your experience after you return the cart to the corral.
 It’s not a massive deal unless you forget that quarter.

 - The bags are for your groceries.
-They do not give bags away like Walmart.
-They will sell them to you but its best to just bring your own.
+They don’t give bags away like Walmart.
+They’ll sell them to you but it’s best to just bring your own.
 You could use the empty boxes found throughout the store for free.

-- The store is set up, unlike any typical grocery store.
+- The store is set up unlike a typical grocery store.
 The front of the boxes that the goods are shipped in is cut off to expose the products.
 They are not lined up and stacked looking pretty.
-They are still in their boxes.
+They’re still in their boxes.

 - Most stores are much smaller than the average grocery store.
 This means that when it’s a busy time of day, it will get real crowded, real fast.
 Shop wisely.